 - We return to Lake Lugano for the second of two days on the lake.
 We begin on the Italian side of the lake at Villa Fogazzaro Roi.
 This magically located villa was the home of nineteenth century novelist Antonio Fogazzaro.
 We continue to Lugano, the most important city in Ticino to visit the church of Santa Maria degli Angeli, which contains wonderful frescoes by Lombard renaissance painter Bernardino Luini.
 Following lunch (not included), we shall enjoy a boat trip around the central part of the lake.
 We return to our hotel and our final group dinner in the hotel’s lakeside restaurant.

 - Day 7: Monday 27 September

 - We leave Moltrasio mid-morning and drive to within a few kilometres of the Swiss border north of the town of Varese to visit a private villa whose owner is a renowned collector of Northern Italian Old Masters.
 Here we shall see some wonderful paintings and an enviable collection of furniture and decorative arts.
 The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that mark the border between Italy and Switzerland.
-Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Malpensa and our afternoon flight to London Heathrow.
+Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Linate and our afternoon flight to London Heathrow.

 - Price: £3,390 per person